Harvey du Cros: Pneumatic tyre industry

 Two of his sons were beaten in a cycle race by a little-fancied competitor using John Boyd Dunlop's rudimentary pneumatic tyres.
-Seeing a commercial opportunity du Cros, now well known in Irish business circles and president of the Irish Cyclist's Association, managed to be invited to form a public listed company to exploit Dunlop's innovations.
-Friends of du Cros: J. M. Gillies and Dublin cycle agent William Bowden, also persuaded John Boyd Dunlop to join them to promote the new company.
-With his financial expertise du Cros successfully floated the company's shares keeping all arrangements under his own control.
+Seeing a commercial opportunity du Cros, now well known in Irish business circles and president of the Irish Cyclists' Association, managed to be invited to form a public listed company to exploit Dunlop's innovations.
+Friends of du Cros, J. M. Gillies and Dublin cycle agent William Bowden, also persuaded John Boyd Dunlop to join them to promote the new company.
+With his financial expertise, du Cros successfully floated the company's shares keeping all arrangements under his own control.

 In 1896, du Cros sold that company to a group of people including Ernest T. Hooley for 3 million pounds.
 The business was then refloated to the public as Dunlop Pneumatic Tyre Company in May 1896.
 Dunlop Pneumatic Tyre Company produced its first car tyre in 1900, considerably after Michelin.
 Later it began to diversify into aircraft tyres and golf balls.

 Du Cros helped finance the British army's first airship and organised the first motorized movement of British troops.